If users can’t find your content, does it even exist? The answer is that it might as well not. So, optimizing for content discovery is essential.

-It is essential that your organization makes content easy for users to discover or find.
-In fact, we have found that this is so important, that Content Science includes Content Discovery as one of the six dimensions of content effectiveness that we measure with our ContentWRX software.
+In fact, we have found that it is so important that your organization makes content easy for users to discover or find, that Content Science includes Content Discovery as one of the six dimensions of content effectiveness that we measure with our ContentWRX software.

 This step-by-step starter guide walks through key ways to get your content discovery initiative going.